 Forest School is based on an idea that originated in Scandinavia, using the outdoors as a learning environment.
 The natural world provides a wealth of opportunities to expand young children's learning through multi-sensory exploration, experimentation and adult supervised play.

-Bredon Forest School provides exactly that learning environment in a safe, outdoor 'classroom', located in a secluded private woodland only two miles from Bredon.
-Supervised by a trained Forest School Leader, the children are encouraged to explore all aspects of the natural world.
+Bredon Forest School provides exactly that learning environment in a safe, outdoor 'classroom', located in a secluded private woodland just outside Bredon on the Worcestershire/Gloucestershire border.
+Supervised by trained Forest School Leaders, the children are encouraged to explore all aspects of the natural world.

 The children's own interests and play ideas are the basis of activities to extend their learning.
 The Rules of Forest School are taught first and the sessions follow a set routine to ensure the health and safety of the children is paramount.